It's Twenty Minutes into the Future

 This film itself got an In Name Only

 direct to DVD sequel in 2007, sans Seagal, titled simply Half Past Dead 2

 (which stars one of the supporting characters, so it's more like a spin-off).
-Most notable thing about that is that it co-stars Goldberg
+It co-stars Goldberg

 This film provides examples of:

 - The Alcatraz: According to the directors commentary the screenplay for this film was actually written several years before The Rock's screenplay was conceived, and the original title of this film's screenplay was in fact The Rock, talk about Irony!